adamgmcfadden/WRITE-MY-README/README.md

   ## Installation Instructions

   **The following steps must be followed to get the development environment running:**
-  - Clone the MarkMeDown repository to a local directory.
+  - Clone the WRITE-MY-README repository to a local directory.
   - If not done already, ensure node.js is installed on your workstation.
   - At the root of the directory, create a .gitignore file and add node_modules and .DS_Store to it.
   - At the command-line, write **npm _init_** to create a package.json file.